Federated-Engineers/foundation-fast-track/README.md

 ## How to Make the Best Out of It:

 #### Don't Skip the "Why":
-Before watching videos or writing code, read the Why We Use It section in each module.
-Understanding the business and engineering context is more important than memorizing syntax.
+Before diving into the videos or writing any code, carefully read the Why We Use It section in each module.
+Grasping the business use case and architectural context is far more critical than memorizing code syntax.

 #### Watch then Do:
-Watch the linked YouTube videos to establish your mental model, make sure to get hands on while watching, play around, break things to understand why it work, then immediately take the challenge task prepared after each module.
+Use the linked YouTube resources to establish your baseline mental model.
+As you watch, actively experiment test the limits of the configurations and deliberately break things to understand how they fail.
+Once you grasp the mechanics, immediately tackle the challenge task at the end of the module.

-#### Break Things Safely:
-This repository is a sandbox.
-Tweak the Dockerfiles, break the Terraform code, and cause Git conflicts on purpose to learn how to fix them here, rather than in production.

 ## The Pillars of Our Stack (The "Why")